kaushikr93/devops-experiments/README.md

 # devops-experiments
-for internal and external use only
+for internal and external use